The frequently asked questions about WebHare are displayed below.

 We know two different log-in methods at WebHare:

-- The first option is with your UT account (s-, m- or x-number): button to go to UT-login that is used for (almost) all UT-systemen.
+- The first option is with your UT account (s-, or x-number or email address for employees): button to go to UT-login that is used for (almost) all UT-systemen.

 - The second option with a special WebHare-account: log-in fields for users without a UT account, but a special account that has specifically been created for WebHare.